How Antenna Tuners Work

 at pure 50+0j ohm load to the transmitter.
 Everybody is happy!

 Confused?
-Refer back to the AT&T video presented by John Shive and recall what happened to the reflected waves as they returned to the source and were re-reflected back to the load.
-This is what an antenna tuner does for you.
-By presenting a perfect conjugate match to the reflected waves, all of the reflected wave's energy is returned back to the load.
+Refer back to the AT&T video presented by John Shive and recall what happened to the reflected waves as they return to the source and were re-reflected back to the load.
+This is what an antenna tuner does for you., by presenting a perfect conjugate match to the reflected waves, all of the reflected wave's energy is returned back to the load (Read on though, this is a bit more complicated than you might first think).
 In the AT&T video this is accomplished by fixing (or holding in this case) the first rod on the machine steady.
 When the reflected wave, traveling back from the load meets this the immovable first rod (the conjugate match), 100% of the wave's energy is re-reflected back toward the load.
 Note also that at this point the re-reflected wave is in phase with new forward wave (power coming from the transmitter) and that these waves superpose on one another creating a new voltage/current peak that is greater than that of the original forward wave.
 In other words, if we were to measure the power going towards the antenna AFTER the tuner, we would measure more power coming OUT of the tuner than we measured going INTO the tuner.
 Mr. Shive illustrates this in the video as well.

 Reflected wave energy bounces back and forth between the load and conjugate match presented by the tuner until all of the energy has either been lost due to feed line attenuation, or the power is radiated out through the antenna.
-There are losses in the feed line and the antenna tuner.
-What we can do to help overcome those losses in the tuner is to use a tuner that is more efficient.
-How do we do that????
-Read on....
+There are losses in the feed line and a minor amount of losses in the antenna tuner.